johkoenig/atpl-qrh/040-Human-Performance-Limitations.md

 - Systemic: Oxygen-rich blood from the heart to all other parts (artery) of the body and de-oxygenated back (vein)

 Arteries always move blood away from the heart, veins move it into the heart

+### Respiration

+The exchange process is called "metabolism"

+- Internal: Exchange of O<sub>2</sub> and CO<sub>2</sub> between blood capillaries and cells
+- External: Exchange of O<sub>2</sub> and CO<sub>2</sub> between blood capillaries and alveoli in the lungs

+### Types of cosmic radiation

+- Galactic radiation is steady and resonable predictable
+- Solar activity (normal, random and solar storms) is causing cancer

+- Both increase with altitude and latitude
+- Effects on health start with 100 mSv

+### Illusions

+- Somatogravic: Acceleration of the body/head (acceleration feels like climb)
+- Somatogyral: Turning of the body/head

+### Motion sickness

+- Dizziness, Headache, Nausea
+- Sweating, Hyperventilation
+- Vomiting

+### Eyes

+- Order: Corona, Iris, Pupil, Lens, Retina
+- Cones in the center, for color vision
+- Rods around, for night vision

+### Hearing losses

+- Conductive deafness (blocked ears by wax)
+- Noise-induced hearing loss
+- Presbycusis (by age)

 ## 040-03 Basic Aviation Psychology